MIT Multicultural and Diversity Related Resources

 Capture the MO*MIT – More Of MIT… It is important to venture back in time, to search for evidence of the role and experience of blacks since the Institute opened its doors in 1865.
 The project’s continuing objective is to place the black experience at MIT in its full and appropriate context, by researching and disseminating a varied set of materials and by exposing a larger community of interests — both inside and outside MIT — to this rich, historically significant legacy.

+Community Wellness at MIT Medical works with the entire MIT community to provide the resources and programs that can help you make healthy choices.
 We encourage members of the MIT community and their families to take advantage of the many free or low-cost programs, classes, and workshops offered by Community Wellness.

 Council on Staff Diversity and Inclusion